fssa-batch3/sec_c_sec_c_hemanath.muralikrishnan__corejava_project_2/README.md

 4. [ ] **Read Products by Name**: Implement a function to filter products by name and retrieve a list of products matching the provided name.

 5. [ ] **Update Product**: Implement a function that enables updating the details of products.
-Users can modify product information such as name, description, price, and quantity.
+Users can modify product information such as name, description, price, quantities and any other relevant attributes.

 6. [ ] **Delete Product**: Implement a function that allows removing a product from the platform.